The Car Connection Mercedes-Benz CLA Class Overview

 That sporty feel in the U.S. version is due in part to a standard sport-suspension setup, which is lower and less compliant than the comfort setup offered in other markets.
 Front struts and a four-link independent rear suspension (isolated by a subcradle) are paired with 17-inch run-flat tires in base versions.
 Most U.S. vehicles come with 18-inch AMG-style alloy wheels and summer tires, as well as slotted front brake discs.
 Handling is responsive, and ride quality is very firm, far more so than with the Verano, A3, or ILX.

-Among its standard safety features, the 2014 CLA carries a new Collision Prevention Assist function; using radar, the CLA can alert the driver of upcoming obstacles when it's traveling at more than 4 mph, and can calculate the amount of brake force needed to avoid an impact.
-Also standard are Attention Assist and its coffee-cup reminder to pull over and avoid drowsy driving, and a driver knee airbag.
+Among its standard safety features, the CLA boasts a new automatic braking function that uses radar and the CLA can alert the driver of upcoming obstacles when it's traveling at more than 4 mph and can calculate the amount of brake force needed to avoid an impact.
+Mercedes-Benz made a rearview camera system standard for 2017.
+Also standard are fatigue alerts and its coffee-cup reminder to pull over and avoid drowsy driving, and a driver knee airbag.
 Safety options include adaptive cruise control; blind-spot monitors; lane-keeping assistance; and parking sensors with parking assist.